 All our staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 and understand the role they may have in these assessments.
 DSLs ensure staff are always vigilant and are encouraged to record any concerns no matter how insignificant they may seem.
 Staff have been to trained to include relevant information accurately in a format that can be used as evidence if required.
-Staff are signposted to Nottingham city council website for support and training opportunities.
+Staff are signposted to Nottingham Safeguarding Children Partnership website for support and training opportunities.

-All staff know what to do if a child is raising concerns or makes a disclosure of abuse and/or neglect.
-Staff will maintain appropriate confidentiality whilst liaising with the DLS and children's social care.
+All staff know what to do if a child is raising concerns or makes a disclosure of abuse, neglect and/or exploitation.
+Staff will maintain appropriate confidentiality whilst liaising with the DSL and children's social care.
 Staff will never promise a child that they will not tell anyone about a disclosure or allegation, recognising this may not be in the best interest of the child.